Ely, Minnesota: Parks and recreation

+Trezona Trail offers historic views of the old iron ore mining operations that first brought new immigrants to the area.

 The Kekekabic Trail, commonly called "The Kek", is a hiking trail that runs about 39 miles, beginning in Ely and ending at the Gunflint Trail.
-The Gunflint then proceeds southeast, ending at Grand Marais on Lake Superior.
-The trail runs through the center of the Boundary Waters Canoe Area Wilderness.
-It is known for being very remote, primitive and rugged.
-The trail is connected to the North Country Trail, which connects to the Appalachian Trail in the east and the Lewis and Clark Trail in North Dakota.

 A paved biking trail, the Mesabi Trail, begins in Ely and stretches across the Mesabi Iron Range ending in Grand Rapids, a distance of approximately 120 miles.
-It passes through 28 mining towns including Soudan, home of the Soudan Mine.
-The Star Tribune has called the Mesabi Trail Minnesota's best rural bike trail.

-In 2015, the Ely Marathon kicked off, sending runners from the north side of Burntside Lake down the Echo Trail and into the city.
+In 2015, the Ely Marathon began, sending runners from the north side of Burntside Lake down the Echo Trail and into the city.
 It has become an annual event and grown to include several races.
 The marathon is known as the world's only marathon with a "canoe portage" category and holds the world record time for a marathon-length canoe portage.

 Attractions

 Ely is the largest "jumping off" town for the Boundary Waters Canoe Area Wilderness and a major one for Quetico Provincial Park.
 The BWCAW is renowned as a destination for canoeing and fishing on its many lakes, and is the nation's most-visited wilderness.
 With extensive outfitting and other services, Ely can credibly be claimed to do the most wilderness canoe outfitting of any town or city in the world.

 Longtime Ely resident Sigurd F. Olson was instrumental in creating the BWCAW.
-A writer, environmentalist, and advocate for the protection of wilderness, he served for more than 30 years as a wilderness guide in the lakes and forests of the Quetico-Superior country of northern Minnesota and southwestern Ontario.
+A writer, environmentalist, and advocate for the protection of wilderness, he served for more than 30 years as a wilderness guide in the lakes and forests of the Quetico-Superior country of northern Minnesota and northwestern Ontario.
 He worked for the protection of the Boundary Waters, helped draft the Wilderness Act of 1964, and helped establish Voyageurs National Park in northern Minnesota.
 He was known honorifically as the Bourgeois—a term the voyageurs used for trusted leaders.